mohinimangla/benchRestTest/README.md

     Sample Data: http://resttest.bench.co/transactions/1.json ** 1.json increments by 1

-Setup:
+### Setup

 1. install python and pip for running the dev server
 2. this sets up the server to make request to the apis
 3. run pip install -r requirements.py
 4. run python main.py

-URL Endpoints:
+### URL Endpoints

-- /transactions - get request returns list of all transactions
+- /transactions - get request returns list of all transactions This API will return count of all transactions and details of first 10 transactions received from the external API Additional query parameters for this API are
-- /transactions?page={} - get request returns transactions on query parameter - page
+    - limit: resets the number of transactions to be displayed
+    - offset: resets the starting point for the the results to be displayed
-- /report - get request returns a report of daily balances
+- /report - get request returns a report of daily balances across all pages

-Testing:
+### Testing

 - Run test.py python module in console